dad98253/testpk232/README.md

 Some of the code is semi-lifted from the linux mkiss driver (I wanted to make sure that it was de-encapsulating the PK232’s KISS data properly).
 So, those subroutines my require a GPL license.
 But, the rest is DWTFYWWI.

 Note that the code uses the appf2 library to do some housekeeping tasks.
-You can find a copy of the library here :
+You can find a copy of the library here :  [Click here](https://github.com/dad98253/libappf.git)

 What I found that the most useful feature, was the hex/ascii/shifted ascii dump mode.
 It's similar to the "TRACE" output on the PK232.